appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*

-1. Verify that Burp Suite scan does not identify the following vulnerabilities:
+1. Burp Suite scan shall not identify the following vulnerabilities:
    - 4195072 Password submitted using GET method
    - 4195328 Password returned in URL query string
    - 5244672 Session token in URL

-and

-confirm that provided evidence shows either sensitive information is not being sent via the URL or that an option exists to send sensitive data within the HTTP body or via Header values
+2. Provided evidence shall show either sensitive information is not being sent via the URL or an option exists to send sensitive data within the HTTP body or via Header values.

 *L2*

-1. Verify that application requests do not send passwords or session tokens as a URL parameter and that the application API does not require sensitive data to be sent via the URL
+1. Application requests shall not send passwords or session tokens as a URL parameter and the application API shall not require sensitive data to be sent via the URL.

 ---